duggan/atomfeed/README.md

 ## RawAtomFeed API

-For cases requiring more control, the `RawAtomFeed` class provides direct access to building the Atom structures more directly.
+For cases requiring more control, the `RawAtomFeed` class provides direct access to building the Atom structures.

 ```typescript
 import { RawAtomFeed } from "atom-feed";